 Our estimates of the stock of land are based on county-level data on land area and value obtained from the Census of Agriculture.
 Data for the inter-census years are obtained through interpolation using spline functions.
 The Census reports the value of farm real estate (i.e., land and structures), as opposed to the value of land.
 Historically, the value of farm real estate was partitioned into components using information from the Agricultural Economics and Land Ownership Survey (AELOS).
 However, the AELOS was last published in 1999.
 More recently, we have relied on data from the annual Agricultural Resource Management Survey (ARMS) to partition real estate values into its components.

 Pesticides and fertilizer are important intermediate inputs, but their data require adjustment since these inputs have undergone significant changes in input quality over the study period.
 Since input price and quantity series used in a study of productivity must be denominated in constant-efficiency units, we construct price indexes for fertilizers and pesticides from hedonic regression results.
 The corresponding quantity indexes are formed implicitly as the ratio of the value of each aggregate to its price index.

-Finally, with this release, we report price indexes and implicit quantities (i.e., values of expenditures at constant 2005 prices) of the economic aggregates (e.g., output; capital; labor; intermediate goods), see the tab for table 1a.
-At the State level, these data are reported in panel format (see table 23).
+Finally, we report price indexes and implicit quantities (i.e., values of expenditures at constant 2005 prices) of the economic aggregates (e.g., output; capital; labor; intermediate goods), see the tab for table 1a .
+At the State level, these data are reported in panel format (see table 23 ).
 They can be used for both time series and cross section analysis.

 The Role of Productivity Growth in U.S. Agriculture